Modeling, Simulation and Fabrication of Coated Structures Using the Dip Coating Technique

 Chemical Engineering Science

 Jittavanich, K.; Clemons, C. B.; Kreider, K. L.; Aljarrah, M.; Evans, Edward; and Young, G. W., "Modeling, Simulation and Fabrication of Coated Structures Using the Dip Coating Technique" (2010).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 418.